Home » Recipes » Side Dishes » Easy Microwave Applesauce with Cinnamon

 Let’s make applesauce in the microwave!

-I love when fall rolls around!
-It’s my favorite time of year to make this super delicious and easy Microwave Apple Sauce Recipe!
-But really this recipe works any time of year!
+Fall is my favorite time to make this super delicious and easy Microwave Apple Sauce Recipe!
+But this recipe also works any time of year!

-I usually make applesauce in the microwave to serve with Christmas dinner.
-Well, I make it a day or two ahead so that I don’t have to do anything on Christmas day.
-(It stores and reheats really well!)
+I usually make cinnamon applesauce in the microwave to serve with Christmas dinner.
+I make it a day or two ahead since it stores and reheats really well!
+You can also add it to Thanksgiving or Friendsgiving Menus.

 I came across the recipe in Martha Stewart’s Everyday Food magazine, years ago, and have been making it ever since (with some minor alterations).
 Her Cinnamon Applesauce is also delish.